proinsias/an-independent-mind/docs/Books/The Hard Thing About Hard Things.md

 ---

+It turns out that is exactly what product strategy is all about—figuring out the right product is the innovator’s job, not the customer’s job. — location: [869](kindle://book?action=open&asin=B00DQ845EA&location=869) ^ref-33312

+---
+markets weren’t “efficient” at finding the truth; they were just very efficient at converging on a conclusion—often the wrong conclusion. — location: [905](kindle://book?action=open&asin=B00DQ845EA&location=905) ^ref-36677

+---
 Note to self: It's a good idea to ask, "What am I not doing?" — location: [910](kindle://book?action=open&asin=B00DQ845EA&location=910) ^ref-33525

 ---